 Skip to main content

-Model deprecation is when an AI provider retires or replaces a specific model version — for example, when OpenAI replaces gpt-4o with gpt-5, or when Perplexity upgrades from one Sonar version to another.
-Model deprecations can shift brand visibility behavior without any change in brand content, because the new model may have different training data, different response patterns, and different source preferences.
+Model deprecation is when an AI provider retires or replaces a specific model version — for example, when OpenAI moves from one ChatGPT generation to the next, or when Perplexity upgrades from one Sonar version to another.
+Model deprecations can shift brand visibility behaviour without any change in brand content, because the new model may have different training data, different response patterns, and different source preferences.

 Why it matters